Advertisement

 The surgeon may use a special glue or cement to attach the new parts of your hip to healthy bone (cemented prosthesis).
 Alternatively, the artificial parts of your new hip joint are made of a porous material that allows your natural bone to grow into the pores (uncemented prosthesis).

-After a hip replacement, you will usually remain in hospital for between one and 2 weeks, depending on your progress, mobility and ability to handle everyday activities.
-However, full recovery takes some months.
+After a hip replacement, you will usually remain in hospital for about a week, depending on your progress, mobility and ability to handle everyday activities.
+However, full recovery may take months.

 A physiotherapist or other health care professional can help you adjust to your new hip joint by teaching you exercises to aid your recovery and increase your mobility.
 If you feel you may have difficulty around the home with everyday tasks, an occupational therapist can advise on aids and equipment to help you maintain your independence, for example, you could obtain tong-like reachers to grab things while bending to avoid putting strain on the hip.